Valid Inference After Causal Discovery: Noisy Greedy Equivalence Search: Proofs

-As mentioned earlier, the proof relies on the analysis of two differentially private mechanisms: Report Noisy Max and AboveThreshold \citep{dwork2014algorithmic}.
+As mentioned earlier, the proof relies on the analysis of two differentially private mechanisms: Report Noisy Max and Above Threshold \citep{dwork2014algorithmic}.
 To facilitate the proof, in Algorithm \ref{alg:GES_single_pass_decoupled} we provide an equivalent reformulation of Algorithm \ref{alg:GES_single_pass_general} that allows decoupling the analyses of these two mechanisms.

 We argue that the two subroutines composed in the greedy pass, namely ProposeOperators (Algorithm~\ref{alg:propose_operators}) and SelectOperators (Algorithm~\ref{alg:select_operators}), are differentially private.
 By the closure of differential privacy under post-processing (Lemma \ref{lemma:dp_postprocessing}), this will imply that Algorithm \ref{alg:GES_single_pass_decoupled}, which returns $\widehat G$, is also differentially private, since $\widehat G$ is merely a post-processing of the selected operators $\mathcal{E}^*$.